vegaprotocol/well-known/README.md

 3. Populate the template with the oracle details
 4. Optional: Provide [proofs](#proofs) for social media accounts
 3. Open a pull request and mark it as ready for review

+The Vega project team will review the contents of the PRs and if able to verify the proofs contained therein will merge it.
+This does not constitute an endorsement of the oracle, and does not imply the community should trust it.
+All it demonstrates is that the proofs are independently verifiable and this verification could (and should) be repeated by individuals within the community.

 When merged, the details in the file may be shown alongside other oracle info in apps on the Vega network.